Sports club: Sports clubs around the world

 In many regions of the world like Europe, North Africa, West Asia, the Indian subcontinent or Central and South America, sports clubs with several sports departments (multisports clubs) or branches, including highly competitive professional teams, are very popular and have developed into some of the most powerful and representative sports institutions in those places.
-In general, student sports can be described as composed by multisports clubs, each one representing its educational institution and competing in several sport disciplines.
+In general, student sports are composed of multisports clubs, with each one representing its educational institution and competing in several sporting disciplines.

-In the United States major institutions like The New York Athletic Club and Los Angeles Athletic Club serve as athletic clubs that participate in multiple sports.
+In the United States, major institutions like the New York Athletic Club and Los Angeles Athletic Club serve as athletic clubs that participate in multiple sports.
 Examples also abound of sports clubs that are in effect one sports team.
 Each team from the NFL (American football), CFL (Canadian football), NBA (basketball), MLB (baseball), NHL (ice hockey) or MLS (association football) North American sports leagues, can be called sports clubs, but in practice, they focus solely on a single sport.
-There are some exceptions, especially when multiple such teams are under one ownership structure, in which case the club may be referred to as a "sports and entertainment" company; see, for example, the One Buffalo sports club, which fields an NFL team (the Buffalo Bills), two hockey teams (Buffalo Sabres and Rochester Americans), professional lacrosse (Buffalo Bandits and Rochester Knighthawks), general athletics and fitness (Impact Sports and Performance), and even professional wrestling circuits (such as the Khan family's Jacksonville Jaguars, Fulham F.C., and All Elite Wrestling).
+There are some exceptions, especially when multiple such teams are under one ownership structure, in which case the club may be referred to as a "sports and entertainment" company; see, for example, the One Buffalo sports club, which fields an NFL team (the Buffalo Bills), two hockey teams (Buffalo Sabres and Rochester Americans), professional lacrosse (Buffalo Bandits), general athletics and fitness (Impact Sports and Performance), and even professional wrestling circuits (such as the Khan family's Jacksonville Jaguars, Fulham F.C., and All Elite Wrestling).
 Even in such circumstances, collective bargaining agreements and contract laws generally do not allow a player on one sports team within a sports and entertainment company to automatically play for another team in the same company.
 On the other hand, American varsity teams are generally organized into a structure forming a true multi-sport club belonging to an educational institution, but varsity collegiate athletics are almost never referred to as clubs; "club sports" in American colleges and universities refer to sports that are not directly sponsored by the colleges but by student organizations (see National Club Football Association and American Collegiate Hockey Association for two leagues consisting entirely of college "club" teams in American football and ice hockey, respectively).